open-horizon/anax/pkg/mac/README.md

 ## Generate and Install the Signing Key

-If the signing private key has never been created, or you need to recreate it:
+If the signing private key and public certificate have never been created, or you need to recreate them:

 ```
 # at the top level of the anax git repo:
 make gen-mac-key
 ```

-To install the signing private key on your Mac so you can sign the mac pkg you are building (this only needs to be done once):
+To install the signing private key on your Mac (this only needs to be done once) so you can sign the mac pkg you are building:

 ```
 # at the top level of the anax git repo: